One-Page Business Architecture Map

 Where is the work fragile?

 Reveal the risks that are easy to miss: undocumented standards, key-person dependency, unclear handoffs, client exceptions, and knowledge trapped in one person's head.
+This includes what breaks when the founder is unavailable.

 • SOPs for high-risk workflows